Double-Loop Importance Sampling for McKean--Vlasov Stochastic Differential Equation: DLMC with IS

-Assumption \ref{ass:var_1} was motivated by convergence of $\mu^{P|N_1}$ to a deterministic law as $P\longrightarrow\infty$.
-Since the outer variance is with respect to $\mu^{P|N_1}$ randomness, variance in Assumption \ref{ass:var_1} vanishes as the number of particles increases.
-Assumption~\ref{ass:var_2} was motivated by inner variance boundedness with respect to randomness generated by the Wiener paths used in \eqref{eqn:decoupled_mvsde}.
-These assumptions are verified numerically for \eqref{eqn:kuramoto_model} in Section~\ref{sec:results}.
+Assumption \ref{ass:var_1} is motivated by the convergence of $\mu^{P|N_1}$ to the deterministic mean-field law as $P\longrightarrow\infty$.
+As the outer variance is related to the randomness in the empirical law $\mu^{P|N_1}$, $V^{P|N_1|N_2}_1$ vanishes with the increase in the number of particles.
+Assumption~\ref{ass:var_2} is motivated by the bounded conditional variance with respect to randomness driving the dynamics~\eqref{eqn:decoupled_mvsde}.
+These assumptions are numerically verified for \eqref{eqn:kuramoto_model} in Section~\ref{sec:results}.
+By substituting Assumptions \ref{ass:var_1} and \ref{ass:var_2} in \eqref{eqn:dlmc_total_var}, constraint \eqref{eqn:dlmc_variance_constraint} can be expressed as